-(b) "Anesthesiologist" means a physician who specializes in the field of anesthesiology and who may or may not be a diplomate of his or her specialty board.
+(b) "Anesthesiologist" means a physician who specializes in the field of anesthesiology and who may or may not be a diplomate of the physician's specialty board.

 (c) "Anesthetic" means a drug, gas, or other agent used to abolish the sensation of pain.
 There are 3 classifications as follows: